-Adam Bullied, one of the teachers at CG Spectrum and a game writer with a lot of experience in the industry, shared a great insight into writing for games, how it’s organized, what skills are necessary, and his new class Narrative Design.
+Adam Bullied shared a great insight into writing for games, how it’s organized, what skills are necessary, and his new class at CG Spectrum.

 Introduction & Career

 My name is Adam Bullied, and I have been a designer, writer, and director in the video game industry for twenty-three years, based mainly out of Vancouver, Canada.
 I started playing D&D at twelve years old, and have played RPG’s consistently since then.
 It was kind of the big revelation of my life.
 I studied film at Simon Fraser University, in Vancouver.
 I taught myself Autodesk 3D Studio, the precursor to 3DS Max, because I thought it would be useful in filmmaking.
 I needed a job and someone suggested that because I could do 3D, I could get one at a video game company.
 Despite the fact that I played games, I’d never thought of working in the industry.
 I got hired as a level builder on a snowboarding game at a company called Radical Entertainment, which is kind of a legend in the local industry.
 When I started working in the industry I discovered this thing called ‘game design’ that I’d been doing my whole life with RPGs but didn’t know the name for.
 I thought I’d work in the industry for two years to pay off some debt, then go back to film.
 Then I worked on a game called Homeworld at a startup called Relic Entertainment and working with that team on that game was a really amazing experience.
 That was when I decided that I wanted to be in this industry.